fbpx

 All foods have a glycemic index or sugar level.
 Glycemic index is a measure of the amount of sugar in food and is a relative ranking of how quickly each food digests.
 Less healthy foods tend to have more sugar (higher glycemic indexes) and may be detrimental to psychological well-being.
 In one study of increased sugary foods in the diet of healthy volunteers increased depressive symptoms.
 Sugary food spikes sugar levels in the blood.
 This sugar spike causes insulin release in the body.
 This insulin spike aids in digestion; however, the insulin level quickly drops after food is digested leading to release of other regulatory hormones such as cortisol.
 These regulatory hormones counteract insulin and may impact anxiety, irritability, and hunger.
 Recurrent low blood sugar is associated with mood disorders.
 To digest foods with less sugar (lower glycemic index), the body releases insulin more slowly leading to the blood sugar level remaining more constant throughout the day and decreasing risk of depression.

-Why is Inflammation Important?
+Why Is Inflammation Important?

 Diets consisting of high sugar foods also increase inflammation in the body.
 People who follow a Mediterranean diet may exhibit less inflammatory markers.
 High caloric intake and high intake of unhealthy, saturated fats may be harmful to brain health and lead to cognitive decline, memory (hippocampal) dysfunction, and damage to the brain.
 In one study, people with depression scored higher in “dietary inflammation.”
 These people had higher intake of trans fats and refined carbohydrates (e.g. Doritos) and lower intake of anti-inflammatory foods such as omega-3 fats (e.g. fish).
 The link between inflammation, diet, and mental health requires more study.